go-skynet/llama/README.md

 ## Model

 For a tiny model, you can use https://github.com/antimatter15/alpaca.cpp .
+For how to use the prompt, check: https://github.com/tatsu-lab/stanford_alpaca

 ## License